Chansey Paech: Early career

+He also served as a Director of the Central Australian Aboriginal Congress and as Deputy Chair of the Institute for Aboriginal Development, working alongside prominent Aboriginal activist Pat Turner.

 Policies

 Justice

 Paech was sworn in as the Northern Territory Attorney General in May 2022 and committed to overhauling the Northern Territory's Justice and Correctional systems, in October 2022 Paech introduced a suite of laws raising the age of criminal responsibility and reforming adult mandatory sentencing.

 Paech also introduced a suite of amendments to the Northern Territory's anti-discrimination laws to give better protections for vulnerable people and minority groups.

 In February 2022, Paech, having responsibility for the Northern Territory's sacred sites legislation, tabled a decision in Northern Territory parliament to reject an application to expand the controversial McArthur River mine.

 Housing

 In the Gunner Ministry Paech was sworn in as the Minister for Remote Housing, Homelands and Town Camps.
 He opposed the federal Morrison Government for failures to deliver remote housing on homelands and town camps.

 Views

 Paech has condemned the Northern Territory Emergency Response, commonly known as the Intervention, and the succeeding Stronger Futures policy.